vaitkus/cif_ed/docs/recommendations.md

 ### _Early draft for discussion_

-Most of the definitions in the core CIF dictionary can be applied to a description of a 3DED structure determination experiment.
+Most of the definitions in the core CIF dictionary can be applied to a description of a 3D ED structure determination experiment.
 An example of good practice in describing the relevant experimental metadata follows, with some guidance for individual data items.

 ```
 _exptl_crystal_description            'nanocrystal'